|

 knife as a symbolic form of quartering.

-later David Tyrie was executed at Portsmouth on Saturday,
+A year later David Tyrie was executed at Portsmouth on Saturday, the

 Special Commission at Winchester and convicted of giving information to an